-Purpose 1.1 Development of multiple-family, apartment residences at not more than 14 units per acre.
+MF-1 MULTI-FAMILY LOW E DENSITY RESIDENTIAL PRODUCT TYPE Purpose 1.1 Development of multiple-family, a Development of multiple-family, apartment residences at not more than 14 units per acre.
 Height and Area 2.1 Residential: See Part D section 8.
-4 Requirements 2.2 Non-residential: Reserved Accessory Uses 3.1 Accessory uses such as swimmir ng pools, tennis courts and play grounds will not be permitted within any required yard.
+Residential: See Part D section 8.4 Requirements 2.2 Non-residential: Reserved Accessory Uses 3.1 Accessory uses such as swimmir Accessory uses such as swimming pools, tennis courts and playgrounds will not be permitted within any required yard.
 Lot Coverage 4.1 The combined area of all yards shall not be less than 50 percent of the total lot or tract; provided however, that in the event enclosed or covered parking is provided, the minimum total yard area requirement shall be 40 percent of the total lot or tract.
-Distance Between Structures 5.1 rear; a minimum of 50 feet betwe en structures front to front; and en structures front to rear.
-The fo side; a minimum of 30 feet between structures side by front or a minimum of 20 feet between structures backing rear to rear; Ilowing illustration (Illustration 2) is a visual depiction of the Parking 6.1 For apartments, apartment hotel the following schedule: For apartments, apartment hotel units and other multifamily dwellings, off-street parking spaces shall be provided in accord with the following schedule: Bedrooms Parking Spaces (Per Unit) 1 1.5 2 2 each additional bedroom 0.5 Dwelling unit for low-income 0.75 elderly (55 yrs+ with low/ moderate income as per HUD
+Distance Between Structures 5.1 There shall be a minimum of 12 feet between structures side by side; a minimum of 30 feet between structures side by front or rear; a minimum of 50 feet between structures front to front; and a minimum of 20 feet between structures backing rear to rear; and a minimum of 20 feet between structures front to rear.
+The following illustration (Illustration 2) is a visual depiction of the distances between multifamily structures.
+Parking 6.1 For apartments, apartment hotel the following schedule: For apartments, apartment hotel units and other multifamily dwellings, off-street parking spaces shall be provided in accord with the following schedule: Bedrooms Parking Spaces (Per Unit) 1 1.5 2 2 each additional bedroom 0.5 Dwelling unit for low-income elderly (55 yrs+ with low/ moderate income as per HUD 0.75

-MF-2 MULTI-FAMILY HIGH DENSITY RESIDENTIAL PRODUCT TYPE

-Purpose Image: style="text-align: center;">1.1 Development of multiple-family residences at not more than 24 units per acre.
-Multi-Family High Density uses should be located arterials and state roads and not be accessed through single-family and duplex areas.
-Authorized Uses Authorized Uses 2.1 Uses permitted by right shall be those set forth in the land use matrix in section C. Height and Area Requirements 3.1 Residential: See Part D section 8.4 nequirements 3.2 Non-residential: Reserved
+MF-2 MULTI-FAMI MF-2 MULTI-FAMILY HIGH DENSITY RESIDENTIAL PRODUCT TYPE Purpose 1.1 Development of multiple-family residences at not more than 24 units per acre.
+Multi-Family High Density uses should be located on arterials and state roads and not be accessed through single-family and duplex areas.
+Authorized Uses 2.1 Uses permitted by right shall be those set forth in the land use matrix in section C. Height and Area Requirements 3.1 Residential: See Part D section 8.4 nequirements 3.2 Non-residential: Reserved

 ACCESSORY DWE ACCESSORY DWELLING UNITS (ADU) Purpose 1.1 Development of Accessory Dwelling Units (ADUs) to serve as on-site secondary living space, including a guest cottage, in-law suite or garage loft.
-Authorized Uses 2.1 s permitted as set forth in the land use matrix section C. Height and Area Requirements 3.1 Maximum size: 1,100 sq.ft. nequirements 3.2 Maximium height of ADU shall not exceed the height of the primary structure, unless otherwise restricted in this document.
+Authorized Uses 2.1 Uses permitted as set forth in the land use matrix section C. Height and Area Requirements 3.1 Maximum size: 1,100 sq.ft. nequirements 3.2 Maximium height of ADU shall not exceed the height of the primary structure, unless otherwise restricted in this document.
 3.3 Side setback minimum 5 ft.
-Side setback minimum 5 ft.
 3.4 Rear setback minmimum 5 ft.
-Rear setback minmimum 5 ft.
 3.5 The ADU shall not occupy more than 30 percent of the rear yard.
 3.6 ADUs may be furnished as separate living quarters, inlcuding all utilities and full kitchens.

-MXD MIXED USE LAND USE

-Purpose Purpose 1.1 The MXD mixed use land use is intended to provide for a mixture of retail, office, and residential uses in close proximity to enable people to live, work and shop in a single location.
+Purpose 1.1 The MXD mixed use land use is intended to provide for a mixture of retail, office, and residential uses in close proximity to enable people to live, work and shop in a single location.
 Bed-and-breakfast establishments could also be located in this land use.
 Pedestrian walkways and open areas are desired in order to promote a pedestrian-friendly environment.
 Authorized Uses 2.1 RESERVED